m-vdb/boulder-bot/data/nlu.md

 - give me a list of the common bouldering techniques
 - what are the different techniques?

+## intent:thanks
+- thank you
+- thanks
+- great
+- thanks for your help
+- thanks a lot
+- nice
+- super

 ## synonym:Dankyu system
 - Japanese grades
 - Japanese Dankyu grades